fly-apps/rate-limiter-demo/README.md

     export FLY_API_HOSTNAME=https://api.machines.dev
     ```

 * Destroy all machines in the app.
-There won't be any at this point, but you will want to run this between every step after the first one:
+There won't be any at this point, but you will want to run this between every step:

   ```
   fly machines list --app $APPNAME -q | xargs -n 1 fly machine destroy -f --app $APPNAME